 - Weakened trait transmission

-Are There Any Disadvantages or Advantages to Floppy Ears on a Cattle Dog?
+Disadvantages or Advantages of Floppy Ears on a Cattle Dog

 Cattle dogs with folded ears tend to accumulate inner ear dirt, are more prone to ear infections, and can even develop long-term hearing issues.
 Floppy ears can also be a disadvantage in dog fights by providing accessible targets for biting or tearing.
 If damaged, floppy ears can take longer to heal than upright ears due to the lack of structure and control.